BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Design Methodology

 \subsubsection{Memory-centric Token Batching to Saturate GPU}

-The request group reordering described above helps to reduce the "valleys" in the timeline of the token numbers ("valley" example in Fig.\ref{fig:valley-example}) by providing more chances for the decoding tokens to be able to find the prefill chunks to mix together.
 Another limiter of the size of token-batches is that, the existing works~\cite{vllm} use a fixed request number to limit the token batching, i.e., the request number cannot exceed a fixed threshold within a token-batch.
 For a token-batch dominated by the decoding tokens, it is easy to reach the upper bound of the request number while still have not achieved a large number of the total tokens.
 For example, vLLM sets the threshold of request number as 256 by default, if a token-batch already has 256 decoding tokens, it will have no chance to add more prefill chunks into this token-batch even if there is still enough memory to hold the KV memory of the prefill chunks.
-Note that purely increasing this threshold does not solve the problem in practice, as noted by the vLLM community\footnote{ https://github.com/vllm-project/vllm/issues/6801}.
-This is because directly excessively enlarging batch size may cause the engine to have more frequent memory swaps and recomputation due to the GPU memory can be not enough to hold the new coming KV tensor.
+Note that purely increasing this threshold does not solve the problem in practice (noted by the vLLM community\footnote{ https://github.com/vllm-project/vllm/issues/6801}), as directly excessively enlarging batch size may cause the engine to have more frequent memory swaps and recomputation due to the GPU memory can be not enough.

 The target of the token-batching is to enlarge the number of tokens in the batch under the constraint of GPU memory size.
 Thus there are two main factors that matters for the token-batching procedure: whether the number of tokens is large enough in the batch to saturate the GPU, indicating the current status of the token-batch; and whether the remaining memory is enough to accommodate more prefill chunks, indicating if the status can be improved.
 With this insight, \SYS{} uses the KV memory itself and the predetermined chunk size $S_{chunk}$ as the limiter rather than using the indirect limiter of the request number.